Axway/amplify-central/content/en/docs/connect_manage_environ/connect_backstage/_index.md

 * EU: [https://central.eu-fr.axway.com](https://central.eu-fr.axway.com)
 * APAC: [https://central.ap-sg.axway.com](https://central.ap-sg.axway.com)

-Use one of the following settings, for both agents, to set the region the agent will connect to:
+Use one of the following settings, for the Discovery Agent, to set the region the agent will connect to:

 * `CENTRAL_REGION`= **US**
 * `CENTRAL_REGION`= **EU**